-Recognising, promoting and celebrating examples of exceptional design quality, with a focus on sustainability, which reflects the council’s commitment to meeting its climate change responsibilities.
+The awards recognise, promote and celebrate examples of exceptional design quality, with a focus on sustainability, which reflects the council’s commitment to meeting its climate change responsibilities.

 Policy Lead for Planning and Regulatory Services, Councillor David Kinniburgh, encouraged people to enter, saying: ‘’We recognise that new buildings, designed and built to meet the highest standards of energy efficiency, help support our environment in highly imaginative ways.

 “These awards give people a tremendous opportunity to have their work professionally endorsed by the council’s planning team.

 “Our planning service works to support sustainable economic growth, making things happen and encouraging exceptional developments.

 “These awards will celebrate great design and really raise awareness of what is exceptional.
 This is a chance to showcase the very best in sustainable design in Argyll and Bute.”

 Open to anyone, from community groups to developers and self-builders, the competition opens on 10 February and the deadline for entries is Friday 1 May.
 To enter go to www.argyll-bute.gov.uk/design-awards-2020 for guidance notes and an entry form.
 Alternatively you can call 01546 605518 and one of our helpful planning officers will be happy to assist.